Westiepoo (Westie & Poodle Mix): Info, Pictures, Characteristics & Facts

 Suitable for: | Active families or individuals, rural or suburban settings, those looking for a low-shedding dog |

-One huge benefit of choosing a Westiepoo is that these dogs shed very little, if at all.
-Though not technically hypoallergenic, the friendly and energetic Westiepoo will make an excellent companion for owners that suffer from allergies.
+One massive benefit of choosing a Westiepoo is that they shed very little, if at all.
+Though not technically hypoallergenic, the friendly and energetic Westiepoo will make an excellent companion for owners who suffer from allergies.

 The West Highland White Terrier, or Westie, is believed to have been developed by the Duke of Argyll and the Malcolm family on their estates in Scotland.
-Bred as part of a working pack, they were used to hunt badgers, fox, and vermin.
-Despite their hunting heritage, nowadays most Westies are companion dogs.
+Bred as part of a working pack, they were used to hunt badgers, foxes, and vermin.
+Despite their hunting heritage, nowadays, most Westies are companion dogs.

 The Standard Poodle is an old breed.
 Their name comes from the German “pudel,” which means “to splash in water.”
-They were developed in France, Germany, and England and originally used as a water retriever.
+They were developed in France, Germany, and England and were originally used as water retrievers.
 Though used as hunters into the 19th century, they later became popular companion dogs and performers.
-Nowadays, poodle mixes are becoming more and more popular.
+Today, poodle mixes are becoming more and more popular.

 Westiepoo Puppies

-Sweet little balls of scruffy fluff, Westiepoo puppies are ridiculously cute.
-They come in a range of solid colors, though most tend toward white, and their fur is soft and wavy.
-Long fur may hide their eyes, but underneath is a bright and inquisitive mind.
+Westiepoo puppies are ridiculously cute.
+They come in various solid colors, though most tend toward white, and their fur is soft and wavy.
+Long fur may hide their eyes, but underneath is a bright and curious mind.

 Though they do not grow into large dogs, Westiepoos have high energy and stamina.
-They are adaptable to most living situations — whether city, suburban, or rural — but still need plenty of exercise and require access to a fenced-in yard at a minimum.
+They are adaptable to most living situations, whether city, suburban, or rural, but need plenty of exercise and require access to a fenced-in yard at a minimum.

 3 Little-Known Facts About the Westiepoo